GiuliaMoreni95/Cortical_column_model_oscillations/Cortical column model/README.txt

 Once you have Brian (and python) installed in your machine (and you have downloaded this porject folder) type in your terminal: 'python CODE-name.py' to run the desired simualtion.

+STUDENT PROJECT folder:
+In this folder a nicer version of the main code is presented.
+This was implemented by Rares Dorman as part of his internship.

 FINAL REMARKS:
 If you run into any problem while reproducing the results you can always contact me at g.moreni@uva.nl and I will be happy to help you!